-There are five whisky producing regions in Scotland as indicated in the accompanying map.
+There are six whisky producing regions in Scotland as indicated in the map.

-Blended Scotch Whisky is made from a mixture of single malt and grain Scotch whiskies, which have been expertly selected to complement one another.
+Blended Scotch Whisky is made from a combination of single malt and grain Scotch whiskies, which have been expertly selected to complement one another.

-Grain Scotch Whisky is made from a mixture of different cereal grains, in a continuous process, using column stills.
+Grain Scotch Whisky is made from an assortment of different cereal grains, in a continuous process, using column stills.
 It has a mild, balanced flavour, which acts as a base for the more flavoursome single malts.

 Blended Malt Scotch Whisky contains a mixture of single malts from different distilleries.